Food & Community In Denali

 Our Mission

-As stated in our Articles of Incorporation with the State of Alaska, we “will provide a comprehensive and sustainable operation for Denali Borough's School's breakfast and lunch program, with a focus on providing nutritious, well-balanced meals to students while ensuring fiscal responsibility.
-In addition, our non-profit intends to offer hospitality training for high school students to increase options for vocational training in the district.”
+Our non-profit will provide a comprehensive and sustainable operation for Denali Borough's School breakfast and lunch program, with a focus on providing nutritious, well-balanced meals to students with no financial burden placed on the district to initiate the program.
+In addition, our non-profit intends to offer vocational hospitality training for high school students.

 Food security